-Climate Justice
+Climate Justice/Environmental Stewardship

 Clean Transportation: The City supports policies that encourage more fuel-efficient and alternative-fuel vehicles and fuels.
+The City requests that the Clean Fuel standard legislation enacted by the Legislature in 2021 be preserved.

 Clean Buildings: The City supports policies and investments that reduce the carbon intensity of new and existing buildings, including expanding energy efficiency, green building standards, upgrades to public buildings, and other measures.